Oscar Heyman & Brothers

 Oscar Heyman & Brothers is an American fine jewellery design and manufacturing firm.
-The company is known for its expertise in manufacturing and for its use of colored gemstones.
+The company is known for its expertise in manufacturing and as well as its use of colored gemstones.
 The company is known in the jewelry industry as ′The Jewelers’ Jeweler,′ which is the name of the book on the company researched, written, and published by the Museum of Fine Arts, Boston.

 History

 Oscar, Nathan, and Harry Heyman founded the company in 1912 in New York City.
 They were later joined by their three younger brothers, George, William, and Louis, along with two sisters, Frances and Lena.
 Today, Oscar Heyman is managed by the second and third generations of the family.
 The current officers of the company are Adam C. Heyman (President), Thomas Heyman (Co-President), and Lewis Heyman (Co-President).

 Manufacturing

 Oscar and Nathan learned the art of working in platinum jewelry as apprentices at a workshop in Kharkiv, Ukraine.
 They emigrated to New York in 1906 and set up their own shop in October 1912 on Maiden Lane.
 In February 1916, the company was granted its first of six U.S. patents related to jewelry making.
 The office and manufacturing facilities have remained in New York, and are today on Madison Avenue.
 The firm employs designers, jewelers, lapidaries, setters, engravers, and a tool and die shop.